 World Wetlands Day is celebrated each year on February 2.

-World Wetlands Day is celebrated each year on February 2. © DUC
+World Wetlands Day is celebrated each year on February 2. © Ducks Unlimited Canada

 February 1, 2023 – Oak Hammock Marsh, Man. – To recognize World Wetlands Day—a global celebration aimed at raising awareness about the vital role of wetlands for people and the natural environment—Ducks Unlimited Canada (DUC) is committing to an ambitious goal to conserve, restore and influence more than 15 million acres of natural habitat across Canada this year.